Pheochromocytoma clinical trials at UCSF

 Sorry, in progress, not accepting new patients

-This clinical trial is designed to evaluate the effectiveness and collect additional safety information on Ultratrace® Iobenguane I 131 for the treatment of relapsed/refractory (to other treatment) malignant pheochromocytoma and paraganglioma.
-The purpose of this trial is to test the use of Ultratrace® iobenguane I 131 as a treatment for pheochromocytoma and paraganglioma type cancer.
+This clinical trial is designed to evaluate the effectiveness and collect additional safety information on AZEDRA® (iobenguane I 131) for the treatment of metastatic or relapsed/refractory (to other treatment) or unresectable pheochromocytoma or paraganglioma.
+The purpose of this trial is to test the use of AZEDRA® as a treatment for pheochromocytoma and paraganglioma, a rare disease.
 This Phase II study will help determine primarily if using the drug reduces the amount of blood pressure medication being taken as a result of the cancer and secondarily to determine such things as the effectiveness of the study drug in treating the cancer, additional safety measures, and to assess if the drug helps the quality of life and use of pain medication.
-All subjects will receive an imaging dose with scans followed by two therapy doses that are given 3 months apart.
+All subjects will receive an imaging dose with scans followed by two therapeutic doses given approximately 3 months apart.